 Treatment of an ankle sprain in children

 An ankle sprain involves the excessive stretching of one or several ligaments that are connected to the ankle bones.
-Ligaments are stretchable bands connected to bones that function in joint movements.
+Ligaments are stretchable bands that connect to bones that function in joint movements.
 It is a common injury in children.
-The ankle can be twisted by playing sports such as running, jumping or falling on the foot in a strange way and result to injury.
+The ankle can twist by playing sports such as running, jumping or falling on the foot in a strange way and result to injury.
 The ankle can be twisted inwards or outwards and there is mild swelling of the affected area.

 Symptoms of an ankle sprain